The Shell Shocked Egg

 The Shell Shocked Egg is a 1948 Warner Bros.
 Merrie Melodies cartoon directed by Robert McKimson.
 The short was released on July 10, 1948.

-The plot concerns a baby turtle named Clem who is only partly hatched and looks for a place to finish hatching while running into a dog and rooster who break out into a feud over ownership of the egg while Clem's family looks for him at the beach.
+The plot concerns a baby turtle named Clem who is only partly hatched and looks for a warm place to finish hatching while running into a dog and rooster who break out into a feud over ownership of the egg while Clem's family frantically searches for him at the beach.

-The plot of a partly hatched baby animal experiencing misadventures in completing his hatching is loosely based on Frank Tashlin's Booby Hatched, released in 1944.
+The cartoon's plot is very similar to Frank Tashlin's Booby Hatched, released in 1944.